Project Coordinators:

 Our Vision

-Our vision is to ensure that Rainforest Wolves can continue their wild ways amidst an uncertain future marked by challenges against which they have no evolved defenses – climate change, industrial forestry, fisheries, trophy hunting, increasing marine traffic, exotic diseases, and others.
-We must consider carefully what wolves require in the face of these threats.
+Raincoast and its community partners continue to gain scientific understanding about wolves from the Great Bear Rainforest and across BC.
+Our vision is to ensure that wolves continue their wild ways amidst an uncertain future.
+They face challenges against which they have no evolved defences – human persecution, climate change, industrial forestry, trophy hunting, increasing marine traffic, exotic diseases.
+We must consider carefully what wolves require in the face of these threats. [clear]

 - Where are the wolves in this vast archipelago landscape?